Common myna: Taxonomy

 The Sri Lankan subspecies melanosternus is darker than the Indian subspecies tristis and has half-black and half-white primary coverts and a larger yellow cheek-patch.

 Description

 The common myna is readily identified by the brown body, black hooded head and the bare yellow patch behind the eye.
 The bill and legs are bright yellow.
-There is a white patch on the outer primaries and the wing lining on the underside is white.
+They have rounded wings as well, and a round square tipped tail.
+There is a white patch on the outer primaries and the wing lining on the underside is white, as well as having a white tail tip.
 The sexes are similar and birds are usually seen in pairs.

 The common myna obeys Gloger's rule in that the birds from northwestern India tend to be paler than their darker counterparts in southern India.

 Vocalization

 The calls includes croaks, squawks, chirps, clicks, whistles and 'growls', and the bird often fluffs its feathers and bobs its head in singing.
 The common myna screeches warnings to its mate or other birds in cases of predators in proximity or when it is about to take off flying.
 Common mynas are popular as cage birds for their singing and "speaking" abilities.
 Before sleeping in communal roosts, common mynas vocalise in unison, which is known as "communal noise".